zippy/p2p-shipyard/docs/getting-to-know-tauri.md

 ## Backend

-As we just learned, the backend for Tauri is written in rust.
+As we just learned, the backend for a Tauri app is written in rust.
 Let's understand how that backend works, so that you can edit its behavior to suit your needs, if necessary.

 It's important that you take a look at the file `src-tauri/src/lib.rs`.
 This is now the main starting point for your hApp, which includes the `tauri-plugin-holochain` plugin.
 This plugin will run holochain under the hood, and converts the Tauri app in to a full holochain runtime.